-Problem Possible Causes Solutions Icemaker is not making enough ice (continued).
-Doors are opened often or for long periods of time.
+Possible Causes Solutions Doors are opened often or for long periods of time.
 If the doors of the unit are opened often, ambient air will warm the refrigerator which will prevent the unit from maintaining the set temperature.
 Lowering the refrigerator temperature can help, as well as not opening the doors as frequently.
 Doors are not closed completely.
 If the doors are not properly closed, ice production will be affected.
 See the Doors will not close completely or pop open section in Parts & Features Troubleshooting for more information.
 The temperature setting for the freezer is too warm.
 The recommended temperature for the freezer compartment for normal ice production is 0°F. If the freezer temperature is warmer, ice production will be affected.
-Dispensing water slowly.
 Water filter has been exhausted.
-It is recommended that you replace the water filter: Approximately every six months.
-When the water filter indicator turns on.
-When the water dispenser output decreases.
-When the ice cubes are smaller than normal.
+It is recommended that you replace the water filter: • Approximately every six months. • When the water filter indicator turns on. • When the water dispenser output decreases. • When the ice cubes are smaller than normal.
 Reverse osmosis filtration system is used.
 Reverse osmosis filtration systems can reduce the water pressure below the minimum amount and result in icemaker issues.
 If the problem persists, it may be necessary to contact a plumber.
 Low house water supply pressure.
-The water pressure must be 20~120 psi or 138~827 kPa or 1.4~8.4 kgf/cm 2 on models without a water filter and 40~120 psi or 276~827 kPa or 2.8~8.4 kgf/cm 2 on models with a water filter.
+The water pressure must be between 20 and 120 psi on models without a water filter and between 40 and 120 psi on models with a water filter.
 If the problem persists, it may be necessary to contact a plumber.
+Doors are opened often or for long periods of time.
+Doors are not closed completely.
+The temperature setting for the freezer is too warm.
+Water filter has been exhausted.
+Reverse osmosis filtration system is used.